Skip to content

 Connection Colours

-You can change the colours of the connection by right clicking on the connection and selecting Edit Colours.
+You can change the colours of the connection by right-clicking on the connection and selecting Edit Colours.
 You have the options defined above for the primary and secondary colours, with the default being Use Port Colour.

 When using the Use Custom Colour option, you also have the same Base on Primary Colour option as with layers.
 This will set the secondary colour to be 15% lighter than the primary colour.